mnomn/recaller/README.md

 Copy the binary route2cloud to the target system and run it.

-### Configuration format
+## Configuration

 Configuration is defined in one or many files located in the config directory.
 Set config dir with "-d": `route2cloud -d /my/conf/dir`.
 All files with .conf will be red and they can be in toml or json format.
 See examples in configuration_files directory or below.

-#### Top level configuration
+### Top level configuration

-Http port and username/password can be defined.
-Default is port 8222 without login.
-Only set this in one place/file.
+`port`: Set which port incomming calls shall use.
+Default 8222.

+`username` and `password`: Login needed to call this service, using "Basic Authentication".
+If omitted, no login is needed.

-#### Routes configuration
+### Routes configuration

 The "routes" is a list of rules for how to resend requests.